rojasernesto/Ernesto-Rojas-ps239T-final-project/README.md

   - tm

 ## Data
 1. "original ncvs" - Refers to the original data collected from the NCVS.
-The data set was too large to upload but it can be found [here](https://www.icpsr.umich.edu/icpsrweb/NACJD/studies/4576).
-This was loaded in 01_data-cleaning Part 1.
+The data set was too large to upload but it can be found [here](https://www.icpsr.umich.edu/icpsrweb/NACJD/studies/4576) along with its codebook.
+This was loaded in [01_data-cleaning](https://github.com/rojasernesto/Ernesto-Rojas-ps239T-final-project/blob/master/Code/01_data-cleaning.Rmd) Part 1.

 2. "clean-ncvs.csv" - Refers to the final NCVS data which was converted to readable data in R, has the variables of interest, and cleaned of missing values.
-See 01_data-cleaning for how this was done.
+See [01_data-cleaning](https://github.com/rojasernesto/Ernesto-Rojas-ps239T-final-project/blob/master/Code/01_data-cleaning.Rmd) for how this was done.

 3. "clean-ncvs-black.csv" - Refers to data set similar to that found in the "clean-ncvs" file, however, it only focuses on individuals who self identified as Black.
-See 01_data-cleaning for how this was done.
+See [01_data-cleaning](https://github.com/rojasernesto/Ernesto-Rojas-ps239T-final-project/blob/master/Code/01_data-cleaning.Rmd) for how this was done.

 4. "clean-ncvs-hispanic.csv" - Refers to data set similar to that found in the "clean-ncvs" file, however, it only focuses on individuals who self identified as Hispanic.
-See 01_data-cleaning for how this was done.
+[01_data-cleaning](https://github.com/rojasernesto/Ernesto-Rojas-ps239T-final-project/blob/master/Code/01_data-cleaning.Rmd) for how this was done.

 5. "clean-ncvs-income.csv" - Refers to data set similar to that found in the "clean-ncvs" file, however, it only focuses on individuals who were below the poverty line.
-See 01_data-cleaning for how this was done.
+See [01_data-cleaning](https://github.com/rojasernesto/Ernesto-Rojas-ps239T-final-project/blob/master/Code/01_data-cleaning.Rmd) for how this was done.

 6. "nytimes.csv" - Refers to data collected as a result of using the NYTimes API.
 It includes the columns of interest which were renamed.
-See 03_data-api for how this was done.
+See [03_data-api](https://github.com/rojasernesto/Ernesto-Rojas-ps239T-final-project/blob/master/Code/03_data-api.Rmd) for how this was done.

 7. "nytimes_final.csv" - Refers to the data set which was cleaned using text analysis on the "nytimes.csv" file.
 See 05_text-visualization for how this was done.